 Why estimate time

 Fermentation time is a moving target shaped by biology and environment.
 A quick estimate helps you plan the day, avoid underfermented dough, and hit windows for shaping and baking.
 The time here is a starting point.
-Judge readiness by volume, bubble pattern, tension and the poke response.
+Judge readiness by volume, bubble pattern, tension, and the poke response.

 Temperature and yeast